Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 Tiny sparks of curiosity within our minds suddenly lits into a roaring flame the moment we've read or heard the terms artificial intelligence.

-However, the AI of today are no longer in the binds of science fiction and human imagination, and is able of breaking through the 4th and 5th industrial revolution of the world.
+However, the AI of today are no longer in the binds of science fiction, creative limitations, and human imagination as it is able of breaking through the 4th and 5th industrial revolution of the world.
+It's here, and it's coming, yet it's going to need a lot of understanding from the masses.

-Ebut even with these mere multiple intricate studies about the subject, AI, like most newly societal-integrated sciences and technologies, often and will often face a lot of confusion as to whether what it is, how it works, and how to apply it in reality.
+But even with these mere multiple intricate studies about the subject, AI, like most newly societal-integrated sciences and technologies, often and will often face a lot of problems and confusion as to whether what it is, how it works, and how to apply it in reality.

 Despite all this, the present's AI have thrived because of how the way past learners have used it, how they it can be applied in real-world settings, what are the multiple setbacks, and what are the small victories it has gained.